Version 5.0 (7/14/2017)

-Can a radical reinterpretation of GDP numbers explain voter rage and the failure of establishment ideology and academic economics?
+Can a radical reinterpretation of GDP and trade deficit numbers explain voter rage and the failure of establishment ideology and academic economics?
 I believe it can.
-As far as I know this is the first argument of its type, and it is a shocker to say the least.
+As far as I know this is the first argument of its type.

-Since I’ve never been a stickler for precise numbers, I’m going to round down the US GDP (Y) to $16 Trillion and focus on a portion of the annual trade deficit (a portion of the X-M total).
-In particular, I will round up our trade deficit with China to $400 billion to keep the math simple.
-Thus, as the mainstream business editor will point out, our trade deficit amounts to not much more than 2.5 percent of our GDP.
-Hard to imagine voter outrage driven by an 2.5% shift in GDP.
+Since I’ve never been a stickler for precise numbers, I’m going to round down the US GDP to $18 Trillion and focus on a portion of the 2016 trade deficit.
+In particular, I will round up our trade deficit with China to $400 billion to keep the math simple for the moment.
+Thus, as the mainstream business editor will point out, our trade deficit amounts to not much more than 2 percent of our GDP.
+Hard to imagine voter outrage driven by an 2% shift in GDP.

-Note also this argument pulls the rug out of the capital account argument as a panacea (i.e. Chinese return the dollars back to the USA by buying Treasuries, homes, etc).
+There are several additional implications.
+It means the Mexican worker cannot consume a huge portion of the fruits of his labor.
+This is the classical school subsistence wage story of the 1700 and 1800s again (plantation economics).
+It also pulls the rug out of the capital account argument as a panacea (i.e. Chinese return the dollars back to the USA by buying Treasuries, homes, etc).
 To see this, you simply have to image that the $1 dollar worth of imports that displaced the $10 of American labor cannot undue the damage by returning the $1 dollar and reinvesting it, because it only restores 1/10 of the damage it inflicted.

 Finally, free trade throws a wrench into the gears of a sound government taxation model.
 To see this, imagine a highly simplified economy consisting of bakers, cheese producers, and a government sector building the roads between bread and cheese factories.
 Each sector makes up 1/3 of the economy.
 The bread and cheese output is sufficient to feed everyone.
 Thus the government can tax away 1/3 of the bread and cheese to feed themselves and provide the roads in exchange.
 Eventually, the politicians fall under the spell of a free trade economist and allow very cheap bread and cheese to be imported, putting the domestic industries out of business.
 Two thirds of the economy is unemployed.
 The government in order to “stay in business” and feed itself floats bonds (creates debt) which it uses to buy the imported bread and cheese for itself.
 The cheese and bread importer buys these bonds to maintain the currency manipulation which gave it the price advantage in the first place.
 Since the government does not tax the importer (this is the definition of free trade) and no longer has a healthy tax base (2/3 of the economy is unemployed), it has no means to pay the bonds off.
 Nor will the rich have anywhere to hide their financial assets from this Weimar hyper inflation scenario waiting to happen (print money to pay off the bonds).
 Game over.